Use of polyamide by industry

 ENNEATECH: Recycled polyamide reducesCO2 footprint by 90%

-The reason for the positive CO2 balance of Enneatech’s products is the raw materials: polyamide by-products from the high-end textile industry form the centrepiece of impact-resistant recycled polyamides.
+The reason for the positivecarbon footprint of Enneatech’s products is the raw materials: polyamide by-products from the high-end textile industry form the core of the impact-resistant recycled polyamides.
 The company uses these to produce a homogeneous starting material.
 This is where Enneatech benefits from its many years of expertise in the textile industry and equally longstanding customer-supplier relationships.
 As the company is one of the pioneers in the market, it has a large supplier portfolio and can deliver reliably even in difficult market situations.
-By recycling high-quality textile waste, Enneatech produces polyamides with a traceable and documentable CO2 footprint.
+By recycling high-quality textile waste, Enneatech produces polyamides with a traceable and documentableCO2 footprint.

-With decades of experience in polyamide recycling, Enneatech has succeeded in offering an extremely impact-resistant, recycled filled PA6 and PA6.6 compound with the Entron Eco product line: Entron Eco Compounds.
-With its own compounding line, the company can fulfil individual customer specifications on request.
-The compounds not only have outstanding mechanical properties, but also a CO2 footprint that is up to 90% lower than that of virgin material.
-In addition to the filled compounds, Entron Eco is also available as granules.
-It is produced without using foreign polymers and additives and is the basis of the filled compounds.
-Of course, the same applies here: the CO2 footprint is always 90% lower than that of new goods.
+Based on decades of experience in polyamide recycling, Enneatech has succeeded in offering an extremely impact-resistant, recycled filled PA6 and PA6.6 compound with the Entron Eco product line: Entron Eco Compounds.
+With its own compounding line, the company can meet individual customer specifications on request.
+The compounds not only boast outstanding mechanical properties, but also aCO2 footprint that is up to 90% lower than that of virgin material.
+In addition to the filled compounds, Entron Eco is also available as granulate.
+It is produced without foreign polymers and additives and forms the basis of the filled compounds.
+Of course, this also applies here: TheCO2 footprint is always 90% lower than that of virgin material.